mex1

 During my travels, I try to balance the cheap, thrifty and going for it while trying to remain on budget.
 It normally makes me feel like I missed out when leaving a new City/Country.

-How to get to Italy, cheap: I recommend flying Norse Airlines from Los Angeles to Rome for $220.
+How to get to Italy, cheaply: I recommend flying Norse Airlines from Los Angeles to Rome for $220.
 You can get to Los Angeles cheaply from anywhere in Canada and the United States using Google Travel.
-Consider staying in LA a day or two, doubling up your vacation, and save a ton of money.
+Consider staying in LA a day or two, doubling up your vacation, and saving a ton of money.
 It is a quick ~$13 train ride from Rome to Naples.
 Keep in mind that the high-speed train can be very expensive, so check out the milk run to see the countryside.

 The best local beer and meal: PIZZA!
 It was a no-brainer since Napoli is where pizza was invented.
 I tried several different variations and washed it down with a local Ichnusa unfiltered brewski, which hit the spot every time.